 Missile launches and nuclear tests by North Korea led Trump to take action with trade probes against China and military maneuvers in Asia.
 During the latest missile scare, Trump’s increasingly confrontational stance toward China also unfolded.

+The America First National Security Strategy (NSS) released on 18 December saw the culmination of these efforts (Green) into a single document.
 Three sorts of challengers are identified: revisionist powers (China and Russia), (Iran and North Korea) and transnational threat organisations (in particular jihadist terrorist groups).